ARMmbed/mbed-os-5-docs/docs/tutorials/MINAR_migration.md

 Even if you choose to use the Mbed OS 5 event loop, the RTOS is always present, so you need to consider all the RTOS-specific issues (such as synchronization).

-If you want to keep the asynchronous aspect of your Mbed OS 3 application, the best way to proceed is to read the <a href="/docs/v5.6/reference/api-references.html#events" target="_blank">documentation of the Mbed OS event loop</a> and rewrite your application using the new APIs.
+If you want to keep the asynchronous aspect of your Mbed OS 3 application, the best way to proceed is to read the [documentation of the Mbed OS event loop](/docs/v5.6/reference/api-references.html#events) and rewrite your application using the new APIs.
 Here are some rough API compatibility guides:

 - You can replace the MINAR function `postCallback` with `EventQueue::call`.
 - You can replace the MINAR function `delay` with `EventQueue::call_in`.